marekandreas/elpa/USERS_GUIDE.md

 to be done in the application using MPI which wants to call ELPA, namely

 - Initializing the MPI
-- creating a blacs distributed matrics
+- creating a blacs distributed matrix
 - using this matrix within ELPA

 The skeleton is not ment to be copied and pasted, since the details will always be dependent on the application which should